intershop/intershop-pwa/docs/concepts/pwa-building-blocks.md

 ## PWA - nginx

-As a first point of contact for any browser requests directed at the demo deployment, the custom [_nginx_](https://www.nginx.com/) reverse proxy webserver serves a number of functions.
+As a first point of contact for any browser requests directed at a default deployment, the custom [_nginx_](https://www.nginx.com/) reverse proxy webserver serves a number of functions.
 Each of these is seperately configurable (see [Building and Running nginx Docker Image](../guides/nginx-startup.md)).
 Nginx enables the following features to be used in a Intershop PWA deployment: